-The beauty of these in-town Leelanau county beaches is the ease with which they can be enjoyed.
-Usually within walking distance from ice cream, dinner joints and easy parking, these local watering holes are the heart of Northern Michigan towns and villages.
+The beauty of these in-town Leelanau County beaches is the ease with which they can be enjoyed.
+Usually within walking distance from ice cream, dinner joints and easy parking, these shoreline escapes are the heart of Northern Michigan towns and villages.

 Van’s Beach in Leland

-Located in the lakeside village of Leland, a short drive north of Traverse City on the famed M22, Van’s Beach is famous for its unparalleled sunsets and views of the Manitou Islands.
-The water stays fairly shallow for a long time, making it a perfect family beach.
-Additionally, its close proximity to the shopping and restaurants in Leland ensure that the perfect beach day transitions easily into the perfect summer evening.
+Located in the lakeside village of Leland, a short drive north of Traverse City on the famed M-22, Van’s Beach is known for its unparalleled sunsets and views of the Manitou Islands.
+The water stays fairly shallow for awhile, making it a perfect family beach.
+Additionally, its close proximity to the shopping and restaurants in Leland—don’t miss Fishtown!—ensure that the perfect beach day transitions easily into the perfect summer evening.

 This really is the ideal family beach.
-On one side of the large paved parking lot (complete with restrooms, changing house, picnic tables, and grills) lies the Lake Michigan Beach and on the other, the small inland South Bar Lake, which is shallow, warm and ever popular with the under twelve set thanks to a dock perfect for launching cannon-balls.
-Both sides have playground equipment, and proximity to the village of Empire makes either gathering picnic materials or ice cream cones simple.
+On one side of the large paved parking lot (complete with restrooms, changing house, picnic tables and grills) lies Lake Michigan and on the other, the small inland South Bar Lake, which is shallow, warm and ever popular with the under 12-year-old set thanks to a dock perfect for launching cannon-balls (there’s plenty of spots to search for frogs and turtles, too).
+Both sides have playground equipment, and proximity to the village of Empire allows for easy pickup of picnic materials or post-beach ice cream cones.

 Glen Arbor Public Access Beaches